center-for-threat-informed-defense/m3tid/docs/measuring.rst

 * Within a Threat-Informed Defense Dimension (e.g. CTI), all of its subordinate components are weighted equally.
 * At the Threat-Informed Defense Dimensions level, the Dimensions themselves are weighted.

-See Appendix A for the defined key components and maturity levels for all three dimensions of Threat-Informed Defense.
+See the Key Components and Maturity Levels page for the defined key components and maturity levels for all three dimensions of Threat-Informed Defense.
 These component and maturity levels form the basis for the assessment and scoring further described below.

 Weighting and Scoring